jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 Only LATM is implemented;
 a candidate is an earley set ID;
 candidates are moved
-and seconded at once;
+and seconded at once.

+The candidate eventually
-and the candidate chosen is the last one moved.
+chosen is the last one
+moved, unless one of the candidates is eager.
+That is decided by the caller -- the candidate and an `eager` boolean are returned  so it can make that decision.

 Return earley set ID if we have the completion of a lexeme rule, false otherwise.